Past dogs

 In the end we gave up and re-homed her as a single pet.

-The other dogs are much happier without her and I am told she is doing just
+The other dogs were much happier without her and I was told she was doing just

 fine in her new home.